 Pharmacy benefit managers with good track records can be invaluable to a workers’ comp program.
 But again, you need to make sure you’re getting one that adds value to your company.

 Where PBMs initially added value through lower prices, many have implemented clinical management programs to lower costs further and improve outcomes.
 It’s important to look at a PBM’s overall program to make sure you’re getting the best for your money.

-Consider such things as pharmacy charges vs. pharmacy costs; the percentage reductions below the state’s fee schedule; the PBM penetration rate; cost per script; percentage of medications dispensed by pharmacies vs. physicians; and first fill rate.
+Consider such things as pharmacy charges vs. pharmacy costs; the percentage reductions below the state’s fee schedule; the PBM penetration rate; cost per script; the percentage of medications dispensed by pharmacies vs. physicians; and the first fill rate.

 - Involvement of Nurses